 Harwood Education and Public Programs curates a variety of adult education opportunities including tours, lecture series, gallery talks, films, concerts, and art-making workshops.
 Become a Member and enjoy a 20% discount on all programming.

 The Fern Hogue Mitchell Education Center

-Our Education Center includes the dedicated studio for our art-making programs and is housed in a sun-filled space that originally served as the living room of the original home of Burt and Lucy Harwood.
-In addition to the studio, the space has the Sidney and Gladys Smith Children’s Art Gallery where works of students in our programs are displayed on special occasion.
-The Education Center also served as Taos original children’s library as part of the Harwood Public Library from the 1920s to the 1990s.
-The space was restored to its original splendor through the generosity of Orin and Stephanie Smith and named for Stephanie’s grandmother, a schoolteacher in Taos.
+The Fern Hogue Mitchell Education Center is a dedicated area for art-making programs housed in a sun-filled space that was once the living room of the original home of Burt and Lucy Harwood.
+In addition to the studio, the Sidney and Gladys Smith Children’s Art Gallery offers an extension gallery where student art can be showcased.
+Taos’ original children’s library, part of the Harwood Public Library from the 1920s to the 1990s was once housed in the studio.
+Thanks to the generosity of Orin and Stephanie Smith the studio has been restored to its original splendor and named for Stephanie’s grandmother, the beloved Taos schoolteacher, Fern Hogue Mitchell.

 For more information or inquries please email firstname.lastname@example.org